-LONDON – Formula One test driver Maria de Villota lost her right eye in a crash during a testing session and remains hospitalized in Britain, with teammates describing her condition as critical but stable.
+LONDON – Formula One test driver Maria de Villota has lost her right eye after a crash in testing for the Marussia team.

-De Villota was testing the team's racing car for the first time Tuesday after joining Marussia in March.
-She is the sport's first full-time female driver since Italy's Giovanna Amati raced with the Brabham team in 1992.
+She is the sport's first full-time female driver since Italy's Giovanna Amati with the Brabham team in 1992.

-"We have embarked on a very comprehensive analysis of what happened," Booth said.
+Marussia Team Principal John Booth says "with regard to the accident, we have embarked on a very comprehensive analysis of what happened."